 Aleksander Hardashnakov (b.
 1982) is an artist and the founder, along with Hugh Scott-Douglas and Tara Downs, of Tomorrow Gallery.
 Hardashnakov had his first solo, “I’d Rather Be The Weather Than The Weatherman”, with Clint Roenisch Gallery in 2011.
 All of the paintings in the exhibition were acquired by the National Bank of Canada.
 In 2012, Hardashnakov was a finalist in the RBC Painting Competition.
 He was also included in the group show, “trans/Form,” at MOCCA and had his first solo in New York, “Bring Me The You From You,” at Martos Gallery in Chelsea.
-He will have his second solo at Clint Roenisch in April 2013.
+He had his second solo, “Eternal World Beauty”, at Clint Roenisch in April 2013.

 Harold Klunder is one of Canada’s leading painters.
 He has exhibited constantly for more than three decades since his first solo show at Sable-Castelli Gallery in 1976.
 Born in The Netherlands in 1943 Harold Klunder emigrated to Canada in 1952.
 He maintains three studios in Montreal, Flesherton (Ontario) and Pouch Cove (Newfoundland).
 His paintings are held in the permanent collections of the National Gallery of Canada, the Montreal Museum of Fine Arts, Art Gallery of Ontario, Art Gallery of Newfoundland and Labrador, The Museum of Contemporary Canadian Art, MuseumLondon and the Winnipeg Art Gallery among many others.
 He uses a refined vocabulary of forms that are uniquely his to suggest ideas of vitality and transformation, of biology and duration, of identities that are mutable and of the still-unfolding history of painting itself.
 Klunder works on single paintings for years at a time and in so doing they become invested with a palpable sense of lived experience and vivid evidence of his effort to give shape to consciousness itself.
 In his recent, definitive book “Abstract Painting In Canada” Roald Nasgaard wrote that “A sense of the history of art (at least back to the seventeenth century) pervades Klunder’s work, but not in any derivative or historicist way.
 His are no postmodern exercises of appropriation but something entirely internalized and personalized.”